-When it comes to classic rock acts, I come across accusations of plagiarism against Led Zeppelin far more frequently than for any of their contemporaries.
+Accusations of plagiarism against classic rock acts aren't uncommon, but complaints against Led Zeppelin seem to occur far more frequently than for their contemporaries.
 While many artists in popular music have been accused of plagiarism or have had lawsuits filed against them, accusations against Led Zeppelin seem to have stuck to them the way they haven't to most others.
 Wikipedia actually has a page tactfully titled "List of Led Zeppelin songs written or inspired by others" although the list also consists of songs the band did properly credit.
 I couldn't find a comparable Wikipedia page for other classic rock artists.

 "That was the infamous moment of my life when Dazed and Confused fell into the loving arms and hands of Jimmy Page."

 After the Yardbirds broke up, Page brought the song to his new band Led Zeppelin.
 The song appeared on the group's 1969 debut album credited solely to Jimmy Page.
 While the resemblence to the Holmes song has been discussed for many years, it's unknown why he waited so long to file a lawsuit.
 In 1990, Page was asked about Holmes:

 "I haven't heard Jake Holmes so I don't know what it's all about anyway.
 Usually my riffs are pretty damn original."

 In 2012, a settlement was reached in the case and Holmes is now credited as a writer.

 Whole Lotta Love from 1969 is lyrically very similar to the 1962 song You Need Love by Muddy Waters.
 Songwriter Willie Dixon sued and received a settlement.
 Led Zeppelin also borrowed from the Dixon track Bring It on Home by Sonny Boy Williamson.
 According to Page: